SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![ButtonStats](./testImage/TeacherScreen/StatsButton.JPG)

-- If I click on View Total Bookings, a graph is shown.
+- If I click on `View Total Bookings`, a graph is shown.

 ![TotalStats](./testImage/TeacherScreen/TotalBookingStats.JPG)

-### Test 22 (A teacher access to the statistics page and select the cancelled bookings view)
+### Test 22 (A teacher accesses to the statistics page and selects the cancelled bookings view)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)